madprops/airc/README.md

 `instructions`: Optional commands for the bot, they're prepended before the prompt.

-For example: "Please respond in the style of Stewie from Family Guy"
+For example: "Please respond in the style of Stewie from Family Guy".

 The code used to build the prompt looks like this: